arnognulf/usch/README.md

     // run a command, and return stdout as a buffer char* ustrout(usch_stash_t *p_memstash, char *p_item1, ...)

+To run commands that can not be represented as valid identifiers, the ucmd() macro may be called with the command as its arguments:

+    ucmd("gcc-4.8", "foo.c", "-o", "bar.c")

 Using USCH as a scripting language
 ----------------------------------
 Creating an "alias" or enabling to call a command from a C99 file can be done as follows: